National animal of India | National Symbols

 What is the National animal of India ?

-Royal Bengal Tiger is National Animal of India with effect from April 1973.
+Royal Bengal Tiger is the national animal of India with effect from April 1973.
 The scientific name of Bengal Tiger is Panthera Tigris.
-Tigers is one of the largest specimen among the cat family.
-Royal Bengal Tiger is graceful, strong, agile and powerful.
+Tiger is one of the largest specimen among the cat family.
+Royal Bengal Tiger is graceful, strong, agile and powerful animal.

 Why Tiger was declared as National Animal of India?

-Royal Bengal Tiger has a thick yellow coat of fur with dark stripes on it.
-This combination of grace, strength, agility and enormous power, due to these features the Bengal Tiger has earned its pride of place as the National animal of India.
-Indian Government launched ‘Project Tiger’ to save tigers on 1st April 1973, from the Jim Corbett National Park in Uttarakhand.
+The features of Bengal Tiger like grace, strength, agility and power, helped Bengal Tiger to earn its pride of place as the National animal of India.
+Indian Government launched ‘Project Tiger‘ to save tigers on 1st April 1973, from the Jim Corbett National Park in Uttarakhand.

-Under ‘Project Tiger’ total 27 Tiger reserves have been established in the country so far, covering an area of 37,761 sq km.
+Total 27 Tiger reserves have been established under ‘Project Tiger‘ in the country so far, covering area of 37,761 sq km.

-A national animal is among one of the emblematic representatives of natural wealth of a country.
-There are certain criteria based on which the national animal is selected.
-National animal should denotes certain features which a nation wants to be recognized with.
+The national animal is among one of the important sign of natural wealth of a country.
+The national animal is selected based on certain criteria and features which a nation wants to be recognised with.
+Some of the important features are as below :-

 - The national animal should be a part of the heritage and cultural history of the nation.

-- The national animal should be in abundance within the country.
+- The national animal should be in abundance list within the country.

 - The national animal should be indigenous to that particular nation and suitable to be the identity of the country